A. J. Ouellette: Toronto Argonauts

 On September 17, 2019, it was announced that Ouellette had signed with the Toronto Argonauts.
-He played in his first career game on October 18, 2019, against the Montreal Alouettes where he had four carries for 20 yards.
-In the following game, he recorded his first career touchdown on a 15-yard pass from Dakota Prukop in a game against the Ottawa Redblacks on October 26, 2019.
+He played in his first career game on October 18, against the Montreal Alouettes where he had four carries for 20 yards.
+In the following game, Ouellette recorded his first career touchdown on a 15-yard pass from Dakota Prukop in a game against the Ottawa Redblacks on October 26.
 He played in three regular season games in 2019 where he had 23 carries for 114 yards and five receptions for 39 yards and one touchdown.

 Ouellette did not play in 2020 due to the cancellation of the 2020 CFL season, but signed a contract extension with the Argonauts on December 15, 2020.
 In 2021, he played in just six games while spending time on the injured list and practice roster, but recorded 23 carries for 143 yards.
 Ouellette made his post-season debut, on December 5, 2021, after playing in the East Final where he had four carries for eight yards in the loss to the Hamilton Tiger-Cats.

 Ouellette began the 2022 season on the injured list and played in just three of the team's first eight games as the back up running back.
 However, following a season-ending injury to the team's starting running back, Andrew Harris, Ouellette became the team's starting running back on August 20, 2022, where he had six carries for 18 yards and seven catches for 92 yards against the Calgary Stampeders.
 He scored his first career rushing touchdown on September 10, 2022, in the victory over the Ottawa Redblacks.
 Ouellette finished the season having played in 13 regular season games carrying the ball 98 times for 516 yards with two touchdowns.
 He also caught 38 passes for 350 yards and a score.
 On February 11, 2023, Ouellette and the Argos agree to a contract extension.